ishehadeh/smp/report/progress.typ

 The focus of this semester was creating a small core language which compiles to RISC-V assembler.
 We have built a solid foundation which can be iterated on next semester.

-The most notable omissions are in the typechecker.
-Currently it doesn't handle any kind of polymorphism, and only has basic support for numbers.
+The most notable omissions are in the type checker.
+Currently, it doesn't handle any kind of polymorphism, and only has basic support for numbers.

-The compiler is well partitioned, each step outlined in @hltc-arch is clearly seperated.
-An AST is generated by the parser, passed through the typechecker then transformed into an assembler file.
+The compiler is well partitioned, each step outlined in @hltc-arch is clearly separated.
+An AST is generated by the parser, passed through the type checker then transformed into an assembler file.
 Each module has minimal dependencies on any other.

 == Syntax Progress